 Ace and Anxious (short film, 2017)

 Emma, an asexual graphic designer with generalized anxiety disorder, learns of the stress-relieving properties of sex.
 She decides to place a “FREE SEX!” ad on Craigslist to test whether or not having sex will be a more cost-effective cure for her anxiety than medication and therapy.
-The film is complete and is currently being sent around to film festivals.

 The script won “Best Short Screenplay” at the New York Short Film and Screenplay Competition in 2016 and the London Indie Fest in 2017.
 The film itself won “Best Comedy” at the Women’s Only Entertainment Film Festival in 2017.